-In Section III.A.3, we endorsed the development of land application limits based on the whole-farm-balance concept and strategy—but only as interim land application rates.
-Whether or not the Central Valley Water Board chooses to include whole-farm nitrogen balance as an interim milestone in the revised dairy general waste discharge requirements, we believe that the whole-farm nitrogen balance concept should be used, at least in the interim, as an accounting approach that dairies should use to quantify the amount of nitrogen in the dairy waste that they generate, and therefore must dispose of, as an alternative to developing an extensive monitoring system.
-To develop a technically-sound whole-farm nitrogen accounting approach, we task the Central Valley Water Board with consulting with technical experts and dairy industry representatives and other stakeholders to obtain information and evaluate the technical issues pertinent to developing a whole-farm nitrogen accounting approach.
+In Section III.A.3, we generally endorsed the development of land application limits based on the whole-farm-balance concept and strategy—but only as potential interim milestones.
+Whether or not the Central Valley Water Board chooses to include whole-farm nitrogen balance as an interim milestone in the revised dairy general waste discharge requirements, we believe that the whole-farm nitrogen balance concept should be used, at least in the interim, as a complementary accounting approach that dairies will use.
+Unlike the A and R approach that quantifies the amount of nitrogen that is applied to and removed from the fields via direct measurements, the whole-farm nitrogen accounting approach attempts to quantify the total amount of nitrogen in the dairy manure that a dairy generates, and therefore must account for through export, land application and removal, retention pond leakage, volatilization, or otherwise.
+To develop a technically-sound whole-farm nitrogen accounting approach, we task the Central Valley Water Board with consulting with technical experts and dairy industry representatives and other stakeholders, including community representatives, to obtain information and evaluate the technical issues pertinent to developing a whole-farm nitrogen accounting approach.
 Such technical issues include identifying a fixed amount of nitrogen generated per cow, based on the type of cow (e.g., age, sex, milking, etc.); the volatilization rate of nitrogen; and any other issues necessary for a technical accounting for all nitrogen inputs and outputs occurring on a dairy.
 In the interest of promoting the development of a scientifically sound whole-farm nitrogen accounting approach, we also require that the Central Valley Water Board have its whole-farm nitrogen accounting approach independently peer reviewed in a manner similar to that required by Health and Safety Code 57004.
+Although the external peer review requirements of section 57004 do not apply to this order, as previously discussed, using this process ensures that this recommended component is scientifically sound.

-Although it will take time to develop the whole-farm nitrogen accounting approach, we hereby direct the Central Valley Water Board to require dairies to begin reporting all available data necessary to evaluating whole-farm nitrogen balance upon its adoption of the revised dairy general waste discharge requirements.
+Although it will take time to develop the whole-farm nitrogen accounting approach, we hereby direct the Central Valley Water Board to require dairies to begin reporting all available data necessary to evaluating whole-farm nitrogen balance upon its adoption of the interim revised dairy general waste discharge requirements.
 Such data includes, but is not limited to, the herd size, type of cows, amount of fertilizer application, amount of cropped acreage and types of crops, amount of manure exported or treated, the herd’s total excreted manure in liquid and solid form, volatilization loss, the amount of milk produced in lactating cows, dry matter intake, concentration of crude protein of total ration provided to heifers, amount of acreage to which liquid and solid manure is applied, amount of acreage to which manure is applied by a third party, the amount of acreage applied to leguminous crops, the amount of nitrogen uptake in the various types of crops, the yield of the crops, and the amount of nitrogen in irrigation water and the volume of water applied.

-This schedule assumes that peer review of the whole-farm nitrogen accounting approach will occur before the Central Valley Water Board adopts its revised dairy general waste discharge requirements.
+This schedule requires that peer review of the whole-farm nitrogen accounting approach will occur before the Central Valley Water Board adopts its revised dairy general waste discharge requirements.
 For that reason, we recommend the Central Valley Water Board initiate its consultation with technical experts and others regarding the whole-farm nitrogen accounting approach as soon as possible.

 Additional Land Application Elements